pgfisico/pi-project-morse-code/converting-to-morse-code.md

 }
 ```

 Above the `output_morse_code` function and below the `CHARACTER_TO_MORSE_CODE` dictionary, create a function named `output_morse_code_signal` that requires a single argument named `signal`.
 This function will take the signal as an argument and output the signal on the LED.
-For testing purposes, make the `output_morse_code_signal` function simply print out the signal for now.
+For testing purposes, make the `output_morse_code_signal` function print out the signal for now.

 You now need to update the `output_morse_code` function to get the signal.
 You may have noticed that the `CHARACTER_TO_MORSE_CODE` dictionary only has entries for lowercase letters.
 Morse code makes no distinction between uppercase and lowercase letters, so the signal is the same for `A` and `a`.
 Since the user may input a message that has a mix of uppercase and lowercase letters, you need to change all the letters to lowercase so that they can be found in the dictionary.
 To change a string to lowercase, use the `lower` function.
-This function can be called on a variable named `var`, holding a string, by writing `var.lower()`.
+This function can be called on a string variable named `var`, by writing `var.lower()`.
 Below is the Python documentation for the `lower` function.

 > `str.lower()`
 > Return a copy of the string with all the cased characters converted to lowercase.